dangtuanhuy/assembla-to-jira-migration/README.md

 ## Trouble-shooting

 * A `403 Forbidden` or `401 Unauthorized` error is returned.
 Ensure that the Authorization header is correct. if that doesn't work, log into your Atlassian account id.atlassian.com and try changing your password.
-There are some known problems with a recent cloud upgrade, see [Upgrade to Atlassian Account](https://confluence.atlassian.com/cloud/the-upgrade-to-atlassian-account-873871204.html).
+There are some known problems with a recent cloud upgrade, see [Atlassian Community Ticket](https://community.developer.atlassian.com/t/401-unauthorized/9540), and certain extra actions must be taken.
 * Error "User cannot be assigned issues."
 Activate, login as user and then deactivate.
 * If issue is an epic then the epic name custom field is required.
 * XSRF check failed => This is a known [bug](https://confluence.atlassian.com/jirakb/rest-api-calls-with-a-browser-user-agent-header-may-fail-csrf-checks-802591455.html).